numisveinsson/numisveinsson.github.io/_news/announcement_2.md

 ---

-After turning in my master's thesis titled " " and giving a Master's presentation, I officially graduated on May ??
-2023.
+After turning in my master's thesis titled "Automatic Construction of Patient-Specific Vascular Models for Simulation" and giving a Master's presentation, I officially graduated on May 17th 2023.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">